ChaoticByte/propagate/SPEC.md

 ### Encryption

 > [!NOTE]
-> Encryption is client-specific and optional.
+> Encryption is implemented by the client and optional.

 > [!IMPORTANT]
 > Only the message body may be encrypted.